liubin06/DeepGlassNet/README.md

 #### 6.1 **Data Formatting**
-Organize your dataset to fit the universal input-output structure:
+Structure your dataset into a single CSV file following the universal input-output format:
-- **Input features**: `n` columns for component/feature values (e.g., chemical compositions, material parameters).
+- **Input features**: The **first `n` columns** must contain component or feature values (e.g., chemical compositions, material parameters).
+These columns collectively represent the input characteristics of the samples.
-- **Target label**: A single column for the continuous label to screen (e.g., Tg for glass, yield strength for alloys, etc.), placed as the last column.
+- **Target label**: The **last column** (immediately following the n input feature columns) should contain the continuous label (e.g., glass transition temperature for glassy materials, yield strength for alloy systems).
+  - Clarification: All data (both input features and target label) are consolidated into one CSV file with a strict column order:
+`[Feature Column 1], [Feature Column 2], ..., [Feature Column n], [Target Label Column]`

 - **Dataset split**:
   - Training set: Save as `train.csv` (contains both features and labels for model training).
   - Validation set: Save as `validation.csv` (contains both features and labels for model performance evaluation and hyperparameter fine-tuning).